almajter/dotfiles/README.md

 A collection of my personal configuration files ("dotfiles") for various tools and environments.

-## Table of contents
+## Table of Contents

 - [Tmux](.tmux.conf) - Terminal multiplexer configuration

 ## Installation

-1. Clone the repository as a bare repository
+1. Clone the repository as a bare repository and switch to the `local` branch.

 2. Add the config alias to your shell configuration:
    ```bash